 - All properly submitted applications will be reviewed to ensure they are complete and eligible for funding.

 - All projects will be prioritized based on the anticipated cost effectiveness of the proposed work in reducing fatal and serious injury crashes in support of Target Zero.

 - WSDOT may conduct site visits with the applicant, as needed.

-Application forms can be completed electronically or by hand but must be submitted electronically by 11:59 PM on Friday, August 26, 2022 by email to HLPGrants@wsdot.wa.gov.
+Application forms and the above items can be completed electronically or in writing but must be submitted electronically by 11:59 p.m. on Wednesday, March 15, 2023 by email to HLPGrants@wsdot.wa.gov.
 Paper submittals will not be accepted.
 Applications received after the deadline will not be considered.